bxparks/AceTime/examples/AutoBenchmark/README.md

 # Auto Benchmark

 Here are the results from `AutoBenchmark.ino` for various boards.
-Integer division and modulus operations are incredibly slow on 8-bit AVR processors.
+These results show that integer division and modulus operations are incredibly slow on 8-bit AVR processors.

 ## Arduino Nano